 My wife is always trying to sneak veggies in on me somehow and someway.
 Veggies, different kinds of milks, alternative sweeteners, and anything else she thinks is healthier than the way I prefer to eat she tries to sneak past me.
 Now I am going to admit that I am picky and I usually scoff the first time or two I try new things.
 Eventually I come around and see the light.
 This week I wanted to have a Monday night football watching party.
 Remember like I said that we had a lot of rich food this week?
 My wife suggested that we lighten things up a bit.
 I immediately said, No, I want Man food!!”
 I thought about all that we had this week, especially after coming back from vacation and I decided it wasn’t such a bad idea to lighten it up.

 I don’t normally like squash, while my wife loves it!
 I mean all squashes.
 I was away at a conference when I had the opportunity to try butternut squash soup.
 Now normally I wouldn’t even try this, but you know peer pressure and all I tried it and loved it!
 Now every year I wait for those winter squashes to come into season so I can make that soup.
 I have discovered that this soup works well with all kinds of the hard squashes.
-My sister-in-law had given us some squashes that had grown in her garden at work.
+My sister-in-law had given us some squashes that had grown in her garden at work, thanks to this helpful site you can also grow stuff like that .
 She said they were butternut, and I said thank you and gave them to my wife.
 I knew after thinking about this soup that I wanted to make this for my meatless Monday night football gathering.
 Trust me its good enough to be man food!
 I love how the winter squashes are all slightly nutty.
 So I decided that I would roast them and put them in a bread bowl for a hearty, healthier meal.

 This was about a month ago.
 My wife said they needed to ripen and she put them out on the table outside and left them there.
 Yesterday I cut into those squashes and they were bright orange and perfect!
 I roasted them for about an hour, and as they began to cook I noticed they had the texture of a spaghetti squash.
 So when I say this soup will work with any of the hard winter squashes, it most certainly will.